terrapower/armi/doc/user/grids.rst

 Eleven-Ring, Third-Core Hex Maps
 """"""""""""""""""""""""""""""""
 Below is the YAML representing a eleven-ring, third core, hexagonal lattice map.
-A new ring filled with ``D`` has been added to the eleven-ring lattice map above and one more ``-`` spacer has been added.
+A new ring filled with ``D`` has been added to the eleven-ring lattice map above and one more ``-`` placeholder has been added.

 .. code-block:: yaml